 - The fools of Chelm – A series of short, hilarious Jewish tales about a village of fools.

-- The Cajun Possum – In this Louisiana tall tale a skinned and supposedly dead possum eats up the stew, escapes from the oven, runs off with a chicken and reclaims his hide!
+- The Cajun Possum – In this Louisiana tall tale a “dead” possum eats up the stew, escapes from the oven, and reclaims his hide!

-- Nasrudin Hoja and the Hungry Coat – At his banquet the muchtar only honors the Hoja when he is elegantly dressed.
-Since his wardrobe, rather than the Hoja himself, appears to be the guest of honor, the Hoja embarrasses his wealthy host by “feeding his clothes first,” slathering them with banquet food
+- Nasrudin Hoja and the Hungry Coat – At his banquet the wealthy muchtar only honors the Hoja when he is elegantly dressed.
+So the Hoja embarrasses his host by “feeding his clothes first,” slathering them with the banquet’s messiest food.

 Video sampler showcasing Jon’s skills and broad repertoire for this audience.
 (1) 0.05 Old Blue Medley with balloon figure: Song – “I Had a Dog and His Name Was Blue”; Tall tale – “Daniel Boone and His Split Dog”; (2) 3:19 Carter family theme song – “Keep On the Sunny Side,” with autoharp; (3) 4:52 Appalachian ballad – “The Devil and the Farmer’s Wife,” with banjo; (4) 7:57 Appalachian folk song – “The Devil’s Nine Questions,” with mountain dulcimer; (5) 9:38 Traditional folktale – “Steamer and the Mule Egg”; (6) 12:48 Traditional ballad – “The Cumberland Land,” acappella; (7) 14:41 Prairie folk song – “Starving To Death On a Government Claim,” with guitar;